Entertainer Des O'Connor has died aged 88

 — Des O'Connor (@DesOConnorCBE) March 9, 2018

-Tributes have been pouring in for O’Connor, with Kim Wilde recalling “gorgeous memories of singing ‘Something Stupid’ with Des O’Connor” and an accompanying picture on Twitter.
+Kim Wilde paid tribute to O’Connor on Twitter, recalling “gorgeous memories of singing ‘Something Stupid’ with Des O’Connor” and an accompanying picture of the pair performing.
 “Thanks for the memories you lovely man,” she added.

 Olly Murs wrote: “Very sad news to hear Des O’Connor has died, to be on his show in 2012 was a highlight after watching him throughout my childhood.
 An icon on TV, a gentleman and one of the best!
 Rest in peace Des x”